xmartlabs/XLSwiftKit/README.md

 Box is a Wrapper: e.g. Used to wrap any structs in a class so that they can be used where AnyObject is required

+#### Views

+* `RoundedView`, `RoundedImageView` and `RoundedButton` are subclasses of `UIView`, `UIImageView` and `UIButton` with a rounded appearance.
+* `GradientView` renders a gradient from an array of colors and a direction specified by the `colors` and `direction` properties.
+It spreads the colors evenly through the space.
+* `OwnerView` is intended to wrap xib views in order to reuse them in storyboards and also instantiate them in code.
+	* Usage
+		* Create a subclass of `OwnerView`
+		* Set it as the File's Owner of your xib.
+		* Connect your xib's view outlets to your subclass if any.
+		* Override `func viewForContent() -> UIView?` to provide the xib's view.
+		* Override `func setup()` to initialize the view.
+Your xib's view will be accessible through the `contentView` property.

 #### Others

 * `public func JSONStringify(value: AnyObject, prettyPrinted: Bool = true) -> String`: Converts a JSON object to a printable String

 ## Author